 - Suitable for fair skin types

-You don’t have to suffer the symptoms or the distress that rosacea can cause.
-At Pulse Light Clinic, we are privileged to see both the visible and emotional effects that good Rosacea treatment has on our patients.
-Although it is termed incurable, our unique individual approach, perfected over 12 years has minimised symptoms and given Rosacea sufferers back control of their lives.
+You don’t have to endure the symptoms and distress caused by rosacea.
+At Pulse Light Clinic, we are privileged to witness the positive impact that effective rosacea treatment has on our patients.
+Our comprehensive approach, refined over 20 years, has successfully minimised symptoms and provided individuals with the tools to manage their condition.

-* results may vary from person to person
+*Please note that results may vary from person to person.

 What is the main cause of rosacea?